MicrosoftDocs/Advertising-docs/BingAds/guides/client-libraries.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: The Bing Ads Software Development Kits enhance the experience of developing Bing Ads applications with .NET, Java, PHP, and Python languages.
 ---
 # Client Libraries
 You can develop Bing Ads applications with any programming language that supports web services.
-The Bing Ads Software Development Kits (SDK) enhance the experience of developing Bing Ads applications with .NET, Java, and Python languages.
+The Bing Ads Software Development Kits (SDK) enhance the experience of developing Bing Ads applications with .NET, Java, PHP, and Python languages.
 Each SDK includes a proxy to all Bing Ads API web services and abstracts low level details of authentication with OAuth.
 You can use the high level *BulkServiceManager* and *ReportingServiceManager* interfaces to abstract and execute operations in the low level Bulk and Reporting services.
 For example instead of calling *SubmitGenerateReport* and *PollGenerateReport* to download a report, you download a report using one method with the *ReportingServiceManager* class.

 > [!NOTE]
 > The PHP SDK does not include *BulkServiceManager* and *ReportingServiceManager* interfaces as described for the other three SDKs.